What is Copyright?

 Learn about the basics of copyright with our new online reference page.

 Onsite Services in our offices in Washington, DC, are available by appointment.
 To submit claims, request certified copies of certificates or copyright deposits, or request searches, visit our Public Information Office by making an appointment here.
-For visits to our Copyright Public Records Reading Room only, make an appointment here.
+Copyright Office Reading Room services are available in the James Madison Memorial Building, room LM-463.

 Search Copyright Records